gscontras/probLang/chapters/02-pragmatics.md

 > 1. Explore what happens if you make the speaker *less* optimal.
 > 2. Subtract one of the utterances.
 What changed?
 > 3. Add a new utterance.
 What changed?
-> 4. Check what would happen if 'some' literally meant some-but-not-all.
+> 4. Check what would happen if 'some' literally meant some-but-not-all (hint: use `!=` to state that two values are not equal).
-> 5. Change the relative probabilities of the various states.
+> 5. Change the relative probabilities of the various states and see what happens to model predictions.

 #### Application 2: Scalar implicature and speaker knowledge